EBay stalking scandal: 60 Minutes investigation

 CBS News' 60 Minutes profiled the scandal on its program in 2023.
 Of a book about surviving the death of a spouse which he received in the mail, David Steiner told correspondent Sharyn Alfonsi, "It was a death threat.
 And to be followed up a few short days later with a funeral wreath, an expensive funeral wreath, it only confirmed that these people were going to hurt or kill Ina....I was terrified I was gonna lose her."

 Rosemary Scapicchio, an attorney representing the Steiners in their civil suit against eBay and its former executives, told 60 Minutes that Wymer deleted his text messages: "There was a notice that went out to everyone to say, 'There's this criminal investigation, preserve the evidence.'
 Wymer immediately deletes everything.
 That's obstruction of justice.
 If I did that I'd be sitting in a jail cell somewhere right now."

 According to 60 Minutes, Wymer said his texts were "mischaracterized and that he learned of the employees' conduct only after the fact."
 Wenig, in a statement to the program, said that he was "appalled at what happened and had he been aware of it at the time he would have stopped it."

+In media

+A documentary film about the scandal directed by Jenny Carchman, titled Whatever It Takes: Inside the eBay Scandal, was released in 2024.

+In 2025, true crime podcast Swindled covered the case in an episode entitled "The White Knight."